 Since it began in 2014, the Health Communication Component has:

-- Helped develop the popular television serial Sammi, which used grossing characters and engaging storytelling to raise awareness of social issues and prejudices rarely discussed in mainstream Pakistani society.
+- Helped develop the popular television serial Sammi, which used engrossing characters and engaging storytelling to raise awareness of social issues and prejudices rarely discussed in mainstream Pakistani society.
 Sammi has reached more than 9 million viewers through television and social media.

 - Created a toolkit designed to engage in discussions around the issues of gender, health and social norms raised by the TV drama.